VNC server for iOS devices, allowing remote access and control of the device’s screen.

 Mouse:

-• Right button: Home/Menu button.
+- Right button: Home/Menu button.
 Press = short press; hold ≈ long press.
-Release ends the press.
+The release ends the press.

-• Middle button: Power button.
+- Middle button: Power button.
 Press = short press; hold ≈ long press.
-Release ends the press.
+The press release ends.

 Keyboard: